 Editor

-From there, Dr. Eifrig went to work as an elite derivatives trader at the investment bank Goldman Sachs.
-He spent a decade on Wall Street with several major institutions, including Chase Manhattan and Yamaichi (then known as the “Goldman Sachs of Japan”).
+Doc then went to work as an elite derivatives trader at the Goldman Sachs investment bank.
+He spent a decade on Wall Street with several major institutions, including Chase Manhattan Bank and Yamaichi Securities (then known as the "Goldman Sachs of Japan").

-That’s when Dr. Eifrig’s career took an unconventional turn.
-Sick of the greed and hypocrisy of Wall Street... he quit his senior vice president position to become a doctor.
-He graduated from Columbia University’s post-baccalaureate pre-medicine program and eventually earned his MD with clinical honors from the University of North Carolina at Chapel Hill.
-While at med school, he was elected president of his class and admitted to the Order of the Golden Fleece (considered the highest honor given at UNC-Chapel Hill).
+That's when Doc's career took an unconventional turn.
+Sick of the greed and hypocrisy on Wall Street, he quit his Senior Vice President position to become a doctor.
+He graduated from Columbia University's postbaccalaureate premedical program and eventually earned his Medical Doctor degree with clinical honors from the University of North Carolina at Chapel Hill.
+While in medical school, he was elected president of his class and admitted to the Order of the Golden Fleece – the highest honor awarded at the university.

-Dr. Eifrig also completed a research fellowship in molecular genetics at Duke University and became a board-eligible eye surgeon.
-Along the way, he has been published in scientific journals and helped start a small biotech company, Mirus, that was sold to Roche for $125 million in 2008.
+Doc also completed a research fellowship in molecular genetics at Duke University and became a board-eligible eye surgeon.
+Along the way, he has been published in scientific journals and helped start a small biotechnology company, Mirus Bio, which was sold to Roche for $125 million in 2008.

-However, frustrated by Big Medicine’s many conflicts, Dr. Eifrig began to look for ways he could talk directly with individuals and use his background to show them how to take control of their health and wealth.
-In 2008, he joined Stansberry Research and launched his publication, Retirement Millionaire.
-He has gone on to launch Retirement Trader, which uses options to help people construct safe, reliable income streams, and Income Intelligence, the most comprehensive monthly review we know of the universe of income investments.
+However, frustrated by Big Medicine's many conflicts, Doc began to look for ways to talk directly with individuals.
+He wanted to use his background to show them how to take control of their health and wealth.
+In 2008, Doc joined Stansberry Research and launched his publication, Retirement Millionaire.
+He has gone on to launch Retirement Trader, which uses options to help people construct safe, reliable income streams.
+Doc's Income Intelligence seeks out income-producing investments to maximize returns.
+Prosperity Investor helps investors unlock massive potential gains in health care investing.
+Every Monday through Friday, Doc shares his views on the latest in the financial and health industries – and tips on how to improve your own life – in Health & Wealth Bulletin.

-He is also the author of five books with four-star ratings (or better) on Amazon.
+Doc has also authored five books with four-star ratings (or better) on Amazon.
 In his spare time, he has run three marathons and several triathlons.
-He also owns and produces his own wine (Eifrig Cellars) in northern Sonoma County, California.
+He owns and produces his own wine (Eifrig Cellars) in northern Sonoma County, California.
+Doc is also the CEO of MarketWise, Stansberry Research's parent company.

 Back to Top